fermi-ad/vxpp/README.md

 # VXPP

 VWPP is a C++ library that wraps VxWorks concurrency primitives with type- and exception-safe objects.
 These classes manage resources using modern C++ idioms.
-This library is documented at https://cdcvs.fnal.gov/redmine/projects/vxpp/wiki.
+This library is documented in its GitHub Wiki.

 ## Changes from 2.6: